Kumamoto: Meiji period

 The current administrative body of the City of Kumamoto was founded on April 1, 1889.

 Showa period

 On July 1, 1945, near the end of World War II, Kumamoto was bombed in an Allied air raid that destroyed one square mile, which was 20% of the city's area.

 Contemporary history

-After WWII
+After World War II

 After the war, the Japanese Buddhist monk Nichidatsu Fujii decided to construct a Peace Pagoda atop Mount Hanaoka in the city to commemorate all those lost in war and to promote peace.
 Inaugurated in 1954, it was the first of over 80 Peace Pagodas built by Fujii and his followers all over the world.

 Heisei period

 On February 1, 1991, the towns of Akita, Kawachi, Tenmei, and Hokubu (all from Hōtaku District) were merged into Kumamoto.
 On October 6, 2008, the town of Tomiai (from Shimomashiki District) was merged into Kumamoto.
 On March 23, 2010, the town of Jōnan (also from Shimomashiki District) and the town of Ueki (from Kamoto District) were merged into Kumamoto.

 A series of earthquakes struck the area beginning April 14, 2016, including a tremor with moment magnitude 7.1 early in the morning of April 16, 2016.